Medical Malpractice Overview

 More than half the states now limit damage awards and many have established limits on attorney's fees.
 Moreover, almost all states now have two-year statutes of limitations (time limits) for standard claims, and have eliminated joint and several liability in malpractice law suits.

 Between the intricacies of medical care and the complexities of law, medical malpractice can be an especially difficult topic to navigate on your own.
-If you have been injured by a medical professional, or just want to know what rights you have, you can have your situation reviewed by a legal professional at no cost to you.
+If you think you may have been injured by a medical professional or just want to know what rights you have, you can have your situation reviewed by a legal professional at no cost to you.
 If you have a valid malpractice claim, the attorney can then help you determine what to do next, with no obligations.